Best 7 Steps for How to Document your Invention Idea

 Moreover, to be patentable you need a new part or element that the prior products, publications, and patents are missing.

 Email me and ask for your Inventor Start Kit.
-We will send you a Free Form & sample to help you Document your Invention Idea
+We will send you a Free Form & Instructions to help you Document your Invention Idea

 - Instructions & Inventor Information